Gregory Gronbacher is an AI thought leader and ethics analyst.

 • Brand authenticity

-For educators and creatives, it addresses:
+For educators and creatives, AI ethical issues include:

 • Academic integrity

-• Authorship and originality
+• Authorship, plagiarism, and originality

-• The erosion of craft and critical thinking
+• Dependency on automated systems and the erosion of craft skills, creativity, and critical thinking

 • In real estate, it provides smarter analysis and pricing, clearer marketing and communication, and stronger fiduciary care